IBM-Cloud/techxchange-labs/docs/agentic-1813/05-publish-sample-agentic-da-into-catalog.md

 Now add the product to your catalog:

-1. Go to the [private catalog page](https://cloud.ibm.com/content-mgmt/catalogs) and select the catalog named `txc-catalog`
+1. Go to the [private catalog page](https://cloud.ibm.com/content-mgmt/catalogs) and select the catalog named `<your-initials>-txc-catalog`
 1. Once inside, click **Add product** to begin adding your customized deployable architecture (DA)
 1. Choose **Deployable architecture** as the product type, and select **Terraform** as the delivery method
 1. Choose **Public repository** (if using a private repo, ensure the system has access via credentials or IBM Cloud Secrets Manager)